exphert/gramripper/README.md

 <p align='center'>
 <a href="#features"><img src="https://img.shields.io/badge/features-2e3440?style=for-the-badge"/></a> <a href="#getting_started"><img src="https://img.shields.io/badge/Getting Started-2e3440?style=for-the-badge"/></a> <a href="#usage"><img src="https://img.shields.io/badge/Usage-2e3440?style=for-the-badge"/></a>
 </p>

+## Disclaimer (Legal & Ethical Use)
+This tool is intended for **educational and research purposes only**.
+The author is not responsible for any misuse of this tool.
+Use it at your own risk and ensure you have proper authorization before interacting with any Telegram bot or account.
+Unauthorized use of this tool may violate Telegram's terms of service and a

 ## Features <a name = "features"></a>
 - **Automated Message Forwarding**: Forwards messages from a target bot to your specified chat ID.
 - **Session Management**: Saves and resumes sessions for ongoing message dumping.